shutterstock_293221436_blue_box-b

 Which is better: standard or eco mode?

-The setting of the lamp influences the picture quality.
-In most cases, you can choose between normal and eco mode.
-In normal mode, the full brightness is achieved.
-For bright rooms, this mode is therefore a must.
-If it is possible to darken the room, Eco mode is a good alternative.
-The light output is reduced and the picture appears somewhat darker.
-This has a positive effect on the image contrast and extends the life of the projector lamp.
+The lamp setting influences the image quality.
+You can usually choose between normal and eco mode.
+Full brightness is achieved in normal mode.
+This mode is therefore a must for bright rooms.
+If it is possible to darken the room, eco mode is a good alternative.
+The light output is reduced and the picture appears slightly darker.
+This has a positive effect on the image contrast and extends the service life of the projector lamp.

 landing-eco-mode